HISTORY OF STARKBIER FESTIVAL

 This year, it begins on March 10 and runs through April 2.
 It is unlike its more well-known sibling, Oktoberfest, in a few ways.

 Outside of Germany and Münich in particular, it’s not widely known, except to German ex-pats or beer lovers.
 Or historians who have visited Münich in the Spring.

-There are perhaps half a dozen locations in Munich that celebrate it.
+There are perhaps half a dozen locations at which it is celebrated in Münich.

 What is Starkbierfest?

 It’s German for “strong beer.”